 * Requires you to select two of the answer choices; no credit for partially correct answers.

-Tips to crack Sentence Equivalence questions with greater efficiency.
+Tips to crack Sentence Equivalence questions with greater efficiency

 - Your command over the vocabulary plays an important role in performing well in the Sentence Equivalence Questions on the GRE exam.
 However, these questions test you not on your knowledge of anonyms or synonyms, but on your ability to identify the meaning of a word according to context.
-So, when your learn words, learn their usage in different contexts as well.
+So, when you learn words, learn their usage in different contexts as well.

 - When you approach any Sentence Equivalence question of the GRE, please make sure that you DO NOT look at the answer choices before you read the question completely.
 This is because each answer choice seems to be the best fit for the blank.
-So, it is wise to read the question carefully and look for clues
+So, it is wise to read the question carefully and look for a clue.

 - Take help of the clue words such as the structural words, content words and tone indicators in the question.
 For instance, words such as and, since and thus signal a logical continuity of ideas, whereas words such as but, yet and although signal contrasting ideas.